akaigoro/df4j/README.md

 1. Scalar messages: this is the protocol used in CompletableFuture.
 At most one message or an error is sent.
 2. Permit stream.
 This is the protocol used in Semahores.
 This library expands it to asynchronous connectors.
+3. Unbound message streams, without backpressure.
+Backpressure can be added later using permit stream and can connect far standing nodes.
-3. Reactive message streams, as defined in the package org.reactivestreams.
+4. Reactive message streams with backpressure, as defined in the package org.reactivestreams.

 Asynchronous procedure does not produce return value, as synchronous procedures usually do, so output connectors are necessary.
 A node can have multiple input and multiple output connectors.